 Cheltenham is a Purple Flag town

-In 2016 Cheltenham was first awarded Purple Flag status by the Association of Town and City Management (ATCM) in recognition of its excellent evening and night time economy.
+In 2016, Cheltenham was first awarded Purple Flag status by the Association of Town and City Management (ATCM) in recognition of its excellent evening and night-time economy (ENTE).
 The award has been successfully maintained each year since then.

 What is Purple Flag?